China considering replacing central bank head: WSJ

 By July, Zhou was further dialing back expectations.
 He said whether China can meet its "internal timetable" on rates liberalization depended on external conditions, and that he believed it could be done within two years.

-(Reporting by Gui Qing Kohn and Jason Subler in Beijing; Writing by Rodney Joyce and Tim Ahmann; Editing by Jeffrey Benkoe, Cynthia Osterman & Kim Coghill)
+(Reporting by Gui Qing Kohn and Jason Subler in Beijing; Writing by Rodney Joyce and Tim Ahmann; Editing by Jeffrey Benkoe and Cynthia Osterman)